-Figure 3.13.
-The image on the left is without ambient occlusion information.
-The one on the right includes the ambient shading.
+Figure 3.16.
+The image on the left includes ambient occlusion information.
+The one on the right is without the ambient shading.

-Figure 3.14.
+Figure 3.17.
 As the data is cropped, the ambient occlusion shading values are no longer applicable.
 The far left images show the uncropped data set.
 The center and right images show progressive cropping of the data.
 The internal particles that were not visible before the cropping are erroneously dark.

-Figure 3.15.
+Figure 3.18.
 The images above show the visualization with the ambient occlusion values combined with direct lighting.
 The lower images use only the direct lighting contribution.
 The image on the left is the uncropped data.
 Images in the center and right hand sides show two different croppings.